Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

-As we all know, SSDs store data in the form of an electric charge inside a floating gate or Charge-Trap memory cell.
-Depending on the type of NAND flash, the cell can store one, two, three, or four bits of data.
-In the consumer SSD market, there are two main options:Â TLC and QLCÂ NAND flash.
-TLC has a higher life expectancy inherited from its design and working principle.
+SSDs store data as an electric charge in a floating-gate or Charge-Trap memory cell.
+Depending on the NAND flash type, a cell can store 1, 2, 3, or 4 bits of data.
+In the consumer SSD market, there are two main options: TLC and QLC NAND flash.
+TLC has a higher life expectancy inherited from its design.
 At the same time, QLC is considered the worst type of NAND flash memory in terms of both performance and reliability.

 Factors Deciding SSD’s Life Expectancy